 6. Stealing Their Milk

-Cows produce milk to feed their own babies, yet in the dairy industry, they are hooked up to machines that steal the milk for human consumption instead.
+Cows produce milk to feed their babies, yet in the dairy industry, they are hooked up to machines that steal the milk for human consumption instead.

 7. Filling Them Full of Drugs to Make Them Grow Faster

-Almost all farm animals on intensive farms are routinely fed drugs and antibiotics in order to make them grow much faster than nature intended.
+Almost all farm animals on intensive farms are routinely fed drugs and antibiotics to make them grow much faster than nature intended.
 Chickens are forced to grow so big that many suffer from broken legs and joint troubles.

 8. Branding or Tagging Them for Identification